shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

 2. Identify the stakeholder(s) who stand to gain from the insights derived from your project
 3. Provide some details about the dataset you intend to use and the data fields on which you will focus.
   * For historical weather data, you should focus on Daily Summaries.
 Some variables you should provide here are (1) the Date Range, (2) Station/Zip Code/City or other geographic/location identifier, and (3) observations/values (e.g. precipitation (PRCP), snowfall (SNOW), max temperature (TMAX), min temperature(TMIN), etc).
+  * For historical economic data, you may find monthly, daily, or seasonal summaries.
+You will need to utilize two or more datasets, and your datasets must contain at least 1000 entries combined (for monthly data, this requires at least 84 years, so you could look at two datasets that each have at least 42 years of data, or 3 datasets that have at least 28 years of data).
+    * You should provide here: (1) The datasets you plan to use (list the date range (e.g. "Jan 1948 to Sep 2024") and frequency (e.g. "monthly") for each)
 4. You may use the same dataset and have the same stakeholder as other students, but you should be writing your own program and individually addressing a unique question.
 If you are working with other students to provide insights for a specific stakeholder, with each individual answering a different question for that stakeholder, list the names of the other students.<br>